 - The baking.

 The culture needs feeding with equal parts of strong bread flour every few days.
-The picture shows hungry culture which has a layer of clear brown fluid on the top.
+The picture shows hungry culture which has a layer of clear brown fluid (known as hooch) on the top.
 This is ready to make preferment.
 If you don’t want to make any preferment, then stir the fluid into the culture and add 50g of flour and 50g of water then pop it back in the fridge.

 Mix the following in a bowl: